 Kicking Horse River

-One of the most renowned rivers for white water rafting in the area, if you are looking for a wild ride near Banff, this is it.
+One of the most renowned rivers for white water rafting near Calgary is the Kicking Horse River.

-The Kicking Horse River is in B.C. but most companies from Banff offer this incredible adventure as a day trip, since it is so close.
+The Kicking Horse River is located in British Columbia, but many companies from Banff offer this incredible adventure as a day trip, as it is relatively close.

-Tucked right into the mountains, with shale canyons to provide rapids and combined with wide-open areas to sit back, relax and enjoy the scenery and wildlife, this river offers a perfect mixture of excitement and relaxation.
-Don’t be fooled though, this is a Class II to IV+ river and the most famous rapids in the area, the mile-long “Portage” and “Shotgun” rapids are full of continuous, fast-paced white water.
-This section is Class IV to IV+, and is a true heart-racing adventure.
+Tucked right into the mountains, with shale canyons providing rapids, and combined with wide-open areas to sit back, relax, and enjoy the scenery and wildlife, this river offers a perfect blend of excitement and relaxation.
+Don’t be fooled, though; this is a Class II to IV+ river and the most famous rapids in the area, the mile-long “Portage” and “Shotgun” rapids, are full of continuous, fast-paced white water.
+This section is Class IV to IV+ and is a true heart-racing adventure.

 Guided Whitewater Rafting Offered by: